Sustainability

 A good read in regards to silk production ‘Materials Index: Silk’ found on The Council of Fashion Designers of America (CFDA).

-Yes.
-We have and we do already make vegan dresses for our brides.
-Our silks are exchangeable for other sustainable fabrics, such as organic cotton, organic bamboo silks, Tencel and others.
+If you are looking for a Vegan Wedding Dress, our silks are exchangeable for other sustainable fabrics, such as organic cotton, organic bamboo silks, Tencel and others.
 We can source the fabric which is right for you and your wedding dress, whilst adhering to our sustainable approach and principles.